wazerstar/service-list-builder/README.md

 ## Restoring Services Offline

 If you are unable to boot or something goes completely wrong after running ``Services-Disable.bat`` for whatever reason, you can simply restore them offline by loading the registry hive offline.
-This requires an already installed dual-boot or Windows recovery environment (Windows setup USB).
+This requires an already installed dual-boot or Windows recovery environment or Windows setup.

 1. Open ``regedit``.
-If you are in Windows setup, you need to open CMD to open the registry editor by typing ``regedit``
+If you are in WinRE or Windows setup, you need to open CMD to open the registry editor by typing ``regedit``

 2. Click ``HKEY_LOCAL_MACHIINE``